BarryCarlyon/twitch_misc/eventsub/conduits/README.md

 But if you have multiple disconnected shards you have missed events as Twitch only retries on the message on another shard once, so if the second shard is also dead, RIP the entire message

+## `simple_shard.js`

+This one has most of the logic moved into `eventsub.js` so it just invokves the class and away it goes.

+Feed in a token, a conduit ID and a shard ID from `.env` and it connects, self updates the shard of the specified index on the conduit, and does stuff with incoming `notification`s.

+# Flow Notes

 ## A practical flow

 For a NEW setup